 What’s more, If any product you’re using to create PPE doesn’t have an existing barcode or QR code, you can use Sortly’s custom QR code generator to create and print one.
 Same goes for your manufactured products.
 If you’ve just made 10,000 masks out of last year’s unsold sundresses, you can quickly create a QR code to inventory and track those items.

-Barcode and QR code scanning also reduces costly human errors, because so many serial numbers or abbreviated product names look alike to tired eyes.
-What’s more, inventory automation can help you reduce the amount of employees in one space at any given time.
+Barcode and QR code scanning also reduces costly human errors because so many serial numbers or abbreviated product names look alike to tired eyes.
+What’s more, inventory automation can help you reduce the number of employees in one space at any given time.

 Sortly can instantly provide you with customized, beautiful CSV and PDF reports… whether you need to provide local, state or federal governments with information about your business’s PPE production or you simply need to know what you’ve got on hand for your next morning meeting.